Sociology & Criminology

 - Assess causes and consequences of inequality as they relate to crime, criminal behavior, and the criminal justice system.
 [Evaluation]

-The degree programs we offer include Sociology, Criminology, Anthropology, and Global Studies.
+The degree programs we offer include Sociology, Criminology, and Anthropology.
 What they all share is a determination to understand societies and cultures, through time and in any place imaginable.
 Importantly, what motivates many of us in the department is a desire to work out how we can impact the world in a positive way, how we can bring about social change.

 You can become a part of this community.
 So join us – we will be pleased to welcome you!

 Department of Sociology & Criminology